- Planning to Retire

 The University would like at least three to four months’ notice of your intent to retire.

 Notice must be provided to your supervisor/department head in writing and, once accepted, is irrevocable.
 Note that retirement normally occurs at the end of the month.
 If insufficient notice is received, or pension option documents are not returned in a timely fashion, your first pension payment might be late, even though retroactive to your retirement date.

 You cannot retire and draw your pension and also receive a salary from the University at the same time.
 Note that under the Income Tax Act, you are required to start your pension on the December 1 of the calendar year in which you turn age 71 – even if you continue to be employed by the University and receive a salary.
 In that case, you would not continue contributing to the Pension Plan.

 To assist members of the Professionals/Managers and Confidential staff with their retirement planning, the University has agreed to provide members with a unique opportunity.
-Effective March 14, 2011, the University of Toronto will provide members with up to three (3) hours of independent financial counselling related to retirement planning, during your career at the University at no cost to you.
+The University of Toronto will provide members with up to three (3) hours of independent financial counselling related to retirement planning, during your career at the University at no cost to you.

 These services are available from your choice of one of the following providers that have been selected by the University.
 Each of these providers is familiar with the University of Toronto, our Pension Plan, and retirement options available, which will help ensure you get the most assistance from your available three (3) hours.